wethegit/technical-interview-modal/README.md

 ## The ask

-Create a responsive modal window that can be opened by the clicking/tapping on the corresponding UI elements.
-The modal should support both video and image content.
+Create a modal window that can be opened by the clicking/tapping on the corresponding UI elements.
+The modal should support both video and image content, depending on which element was clicked.
 See the [visual reference](#visual-reference) section below.
 All placeholder text content and basic text styles are provided for you already, with the exception of the call-to-action elements.
 Consider the following as you work through this:

 - responsiveness;
 - when the modal is open, the document should not be scrollable;